 From Earth Orbit is an electronic music blog organized around my work as a DJ, label owner, publicist, designer, collector, and historian.
 I’m your host, widely known as DJ Basilisk or Synaptic FX, but you can call me Alexander.
 I’ve been actively DJing and blogging about underground electronic music since the early 2000s, initially with a strong focus on the psychedelic trance scene, and later with broader interests in techno, house, electro, IDM, downtempo, and anything else that catches my ear.
 In the late 2000s I became known for operating Ektoplazm, a free music distribution portal and label group active until 2012, and mostly in hibernation since then.
 This particular site launched in 2019 with material drawn from my extensive personal archives but I will be updating it with fresh content moving forward.
 With this blog I aim to share my love of underground electronic music through finely-crafted mixes, record charts, and articles, while also showcasing some of my own creative projects related to electronic music culture.

 Ten years after I began DJing I launched a second project, Synaptic FX, to explore deeper realms of sound.
 Initially the focus was on progressive techno made by psytrance artists but I later grew more interested in deep house and pop techno before looping around to progressive house and psychedelic techno again.
+More recently I began to integrate electro breaks and IDM into my performances.
 With this project I am more interested in staying current and exploring sounds at the cutting edge.

 Origin of the Name